FAQs

 A class representative is responsible for communicating with and issuing formal notices to the class members.
 We intend to facilitate this via updates and announcements posted on this website, email correspondence and written notices.

-Until permission is granted by the Tribunal, Vicki Shotbolt Class Representative Limited is known as the ‘Proposed Class Representative’.
+Now that permission has been granted by the Tribunal, Vicki Shotbolt Class Representative Limited is now known as the ‘Class Representative’ (as opposed to previously being referred to as the ‘Proposed Class Representative’).

 Sign up if you would like to receive updates relating to this claim.